microsoft/PowerApps-Samples/Embed/Canvas/samples/PowerAppsPlayerSdk/README.md

 ### Setup

 1. Download or clone the repository so that you have a local copy.

 2. To Play a PowerApp by AppId
    - Replace `appid` in `PlayerSDK.ts` file
    - To get appid value, log into [PowerApps](https://powerapps.com), click on **Apps** tab from the left navigation bar and click or tap the ellipsis(…) and then select **Details**.
 In the page,copy the App ID value.

 3. To Play a PowerApp by LogicalName
    - Replace `logicalname`, `environmentid`, `tenantid` in PlayerSDK.ts file
     - To get the `logicalName`, go to [PowerApps](https://powerapps.com), click on the **Solutions** in the left navigation bar
     - Open the solution in which the app is added or created.
 Copy the **Name**.

-4. To get the environmentid, go to o to [PowerApps](https://powerapps.com)
+    - To get the environmentid, go to [PowerApps](https://powerapps.com)
     - From top-right corner select the environment in which you application exists.
     - Copy the id (GUID) after environments portion in URL.

-5. To get the tenantid, go to [PowerApps](https://powerapps.com)
+    - To get the tenantid, go to [PowerApps](https://powerapps.com)
     - Click on the **Apps tab**, click or tap the ellipses(...) and then **Details**.
     - In the **Web Link** section, copy the GUID after `tenantid=`.

-6. There is a sample Aapp (Player SDK sample) in the repository that can be imported into your environment to get started quickly.
+4. There is a sample App (Player SDK sample) in the repository that can be imported into your environment to get started quickly.

 ## How to run this sample